Ethan Van Sciver

 Ethan Daniel Van Sciver (/vænˈskaɪvər/; born September 3, 1974) is an American comics artist.
 He has done interior and cover art for a number of superhero titles, primarily for DC Comics, including Green Lantern and The Flash: Rebirth, as well as New X-Men for Marvel Comics.

 In the late 2010s, his "ComicArtistPro Secrets" channel on YouTube focused on right-wing social commentary, through which he became a central figure in Comicsgate.

 Early life

 Ethan Van Sciver was born September 3, 1974 in Utah.
 He and his younger brother, alternative cartoonist Noah Van Sciver, grew up in Merchantville in southern New Jersey, and he graduated from Pennsauken High School in 1992.

-Van Sciver decided on a career in the comic-book field after seeing the 1978 movie Superman as a child, but only began to read comics intently with John Byrne's The Man of Steel in 1986.
+Van Sciver decided on a career in the comic-book field after seeing the 1978 film Superman as a child, but only began to read comics intently with John Byrne's The Man of Steel in 1986.
 He cites Chris Claremont and Jon Bogdanove's Fantastic Four vs. the X-Men (1987) as a strong influence.